rafaelherik/trigorin/docs/usage-examples.md

 # Usage Examples

-This page demonstrates some of the common use of suvorin and checkov.
+This page demonstrates some of the common use of trigorin and checkov.
 In progress..